themirrazz/killrnine/README.md

 ```
 Pasting it into NodeJS will result in NodeJS crashing.
 If you're using a NodeJS Repl on [Replit](https://replit.com/), you might see text saying `The Repl proccess died unexpectedly`.
 To Kill Windows98 or above, open the MS-DOS prompt.
 Make sure you have Windows Script Host by running WSCRIPT.EXE.
-If it shows WSH settings, close them and run `WSCRIPT.EXE path/to/99999.js`
+If it shows WSH settings, close them and run `WSCRIPT.EXE path/to/killr.js`.
+Your computer will lag, crash, keep the fan on, and depending on the computer and how much RAM is already in use, BSOD(Blue screen of death).